 Nike has addressed some of the original FuelBand’s issues by making the SE more durable and water resistant, although still not to the point that it can be used underwater (sorry, swimmers!).

-The SE also has a few new functions: It now tells time and encourages its wearer to spend at least 5 minutes per hour on their feet, flashing “Go,
+The SE also has a few new functions: It now tells time and encourages its wearer to spend at least 5 minutes per hour on their feet, flashing “Go, name!” whenever you’ve spent too much time on your butt.
+It’s a handy feature, especially for those of us who work at a desk.

 But the biggest improvement is the SE’s “Sessions” feature.
 While the first Fuelband could only measure how many fuel points were earned each day, the SE can calculate how many are earned per minute.
 This makes it much more useful for figuring out when and how we burn the most calories.
 For instance, after logging a fifteen-minute session of sprint intervals, I learned that my workout was the most intense during its final five minutes (it must’ve been the Rocky remix).